terrier-org/pyterrier/docs/experiments.rst

 metrics based on known relevant documents (obtained from a set relevance assessments, also known as *qrels*).

-NB: For calculating evaluation metrics, we used `ir_measures <https://github.com/terrierteam/ir_measures>`_ library, which includes implementations of many standard metrics.
-By default, most metrics are calculated by our fork of the `pytrec_eval <https://github.com/cvangysel/pytrec_eval>`_ library, which itself is a Python wrapper around the widely-used `trec_eval evaluation tool <https://github.com/usnistgov/trec_eval>`_.
+NB: For calculating evaluation metrics, we use `ir_measures <https://github.com/terrierteam/ir_measures>`_ library, which includes implementations of many standard metrics.
+By default, to calculate more measures, ir_measures uses our fork of the `pytrec_eval <https://github.com/cvangysel/pytrec_eval>`_ library, which itself is a Python wrapper around the widely-used `trec_eval evaluation tool <https://github.com/usnistgov/trec_eval>`_.